gerardroche/sublime-phpunit/README.md

 </phpunit>
 ```

-## INSTALLATION

-### Package Control installation

-The preferred method of installation is [Package Control](https://packagecontrol.io/browse/authors/gerardroche).

-### Manual installation

-1. Close Sublime Text.
-2. Download or clone this repository to a directory named **`phpunitkit`** in the Sublime Text Packages directory for your platform:
-    * Linux: `git clone https://github.com/gerardroche/sublime-phpunit.git ~/.config/sublime-text-3/Packages/phpunitkit`
-    * OS X: `git clone https://github.com/gerardroche/sublime-phpunit.git ~/Library/Application\ Support/Sublime\ Text\ 3/Packages/phpunitkit`
-    * Windows: `git clone https://github.com/gerardroche/sublime-phpunit.git %APPDATA%\Sublime/ Text/ 3/Packages/phpunitkit`
-3. Done!

 ## CONTRIBUTING

 Your issue reports and pull requests are welcome.

+### Tests

+The [UnitTesting](https://github.com/randy3k/UnitTesting) package is used to run the tests.
+Install it, open the Command Palette, type "UnitTesting", press Enter and input "phpunitkit" as the package to test.

 ### Debugging

+Debug messages are disabled by default.
+To enable them set the environment variable SUBLIME_PHPUNIT_DEBUG to a non-blank value.
 Debug messages are output to the Console (not the tests results output panel).
-Open the console: `Menu > View > Console` or click the icon in the bottom right of the status bar.
+Open the console via `Menu > View > Console` or click the icon in the bottom right of the status bar.

-Debug messages are disabled by default.
-To enable them set an environment variable to a non-blank value e.g. `SUBLIME_PHPUNIT_DEBUG=y`.
-To disable them set unset it or set it to a blank value e.g. `SUBLIME_PHPUNIT_DEBUG=`.

-For more information on environment variables read [What are PATH and other environment variables, and how can I set or use them?](http://superuser.com/questions/284342/what-are-path-and-other-environment-variables-and-how-can-i-set-or-use-them)
+Below are detailed explanations on how to set environment variables for each OS.
+For more information on environment variables read [What are PATH and other environment variables, and how can I set or use them?](http://superuser.com/questions/284342/what-are-path-and-other-environment-variables-and-how-can-i-set-or-use-them).

 #### Linux